-- 1. This chapter is relevant to individuals who have applied for Child Disability Payment (CDP) or Adult Disability Payment (ADP) who want to appeal one of the following: - a re-determination - a determination, where a re-determination has not been made in the time allowed - a process decision. - 2.
+- 1. This chapter is relevant to individuals who have applied for Pension Age Disability Payment (PADP) who want to appeal one of the following: - a re-determination - a determination, where a re-determination has not been made in the time allowed - a process decision. - 2.
 Social Security Scotland can make a decision about the process of applying for a benefit.
-A process decision can be about either: - whether an individual has made a valid application for assistance or a request for a re-determination of their entitlement - whether an individual has a good reason for asking for a late re-determination. - 3.
-The First-tier Tribunal for Scotland Social Security Chamber is referred to as the First-tier Tribunal in this chapter.
+A process decision can be about either: - whether an individual has made a valid application for assistance or a valid request for a re-determination of their entitlement - whether an individual has a good reason for asking for a late re-determination. - 3.
+The First-tier Tribunal for Scotland Social Security Chamber is referred to as the First-tier Tribunal in this chapter. - 4.
+The First-tier Tribunal is independent and, before making a decision on an appeal, it must both:

-- 4. The First-tier Tribunal is independent and, before making a decision on an appeal, it must both: - listen to both sides involved in the appeal - consider all the facts and evidence. - 5.
-The First-tier Tribunal can agree with and uphold the decision made by Social Security Scotland.
-If it does not agree with the decision, it can make its own decision about the individual's entitlement to the benefit.
+- listen to both sides involved in the appeal - consider all the facts and evidence. - 5.
+The First-tier Tribunal can agree with and uphold the determination made by Social Security Scotland.
+If it does not agree with the determination of the individual's entitlement to the benefit.
+This means that the individual's award could increase, decrease or stay the same.